 Big-Bore Hot Rod

 The .44 Magnum is a true handheld powerhouse.
 Standard factory ammunition propels a 240 grain bullet at around 1200 feet per second at the muzzle which translates to almost 800 foot-pounds energy—adequate for most big game within handgun range.
 Even more powerful loads are now available on the market which can produce over 1600 ft-lbs!
 For comparison, a standard 158 grain .357 Magnum averages 500 – 550 ft-lbs. and a 210 grain .41 Magnum 700 – 750.
 While the much less popular .41 treads on the .44’s heels, it lacks the bullet momentum imparted by the .44’s additional weight and has a smaller bore.
 The .357 isn’t in the .44’s league when it comes to hunting.
-The fact any .44 Magnum will chamber and shoot milder .44 Specials gave it the final advantage over the .41 in the market place.
+The fact that any .44 Magnum will chamber and shoot milder .44 Specials gave it the final advantage over the .41 in the marketplace.

 Today, hunters have a wide choice in .44 Magnum ammunition and components.
 Bullets are available from 125 grains up to 340.
-The 200 to 240 grain range is the most popular, with 250 to 300 a close second.
+The 200 to 240-grain range is the most popular, with 250 to 300 a close second.
 Bullet choice is best determined by intended use, and further divided into handgun versus carbine loads.

 The .44 Magnum’s raison d'etre has always been medium and large game hunting.
-Most people who hunt with a .44 Magnum choose 240 grain bullets for deer sized animals and black bear.
+Most people who hunt with a .44 Magnum choose 240 grain bullets for deer-sized animals and black bear.
 Heavier weights are better for elk, moose, and larger bears.
-Most handguns used for this purpose have at least a six-inch long barrel.
+Most handguns used for this purpose have at least a six-inch-long barrel.
 Nowadays, specialized hunting handguns often sport much longer tubes, in the eight to fourteen-inch range.
 As a general rule, each additional inch in barrel length yields 25 – 35 fps greater velocity.

 Ammunition companies have responded to this longer barrel trend and they often quote velocity figures based on longer test barrels.
 The downside is some companies do not disclose the length they used to test a particular load.
 If barrel length is not listed in a sales brochure, contact the company for further information before you make a final selection.
 Loads intended for long tubes may provide inadequate results when shot from shorter guns.